Health Policy

 Human Subjects

-All PhD students in health policy must receive human subjects training during their first year in the program (before they embark on research during their first summer in the program)—in connection with the core course.
+All PhD students in health policy must receive human subjects training during their first year in the program (before they embark on research during their first summer in the program) in connection with the core course.
 This training must be updated as required by the University.

 Advising

 Once a student has accepted an offer of admission to the PhD program in health policy, they are assigned an advisor.
 After the first year, students have the option to select their own advisors.
 During the third year of the program, a student forms a dissertation committee, which replaces the student’s faculty advisor.
 (However, frequently, the student invites the second-year advisor to serve on the dissertation committee.)
-In addition to convening the dissertation committee for the dissertation proposal orals and final defense, a student is encouraged to meet together with their entire committee several other times during the process as well as individually with members of the committee on a regular basis.
+In addition to convening the dissertation committee for the dissertation proposal orals and final defense, a student is encouraged to meet with their entire committee several other times as well as individually with members of the committee on a regular basis.
 In the third year and above, all students are required to register for the research seminar and present once per academic year.
 Students are encouraged to invite their advisors to attend these presentations.

 Thus, at all times when enrolled in the program, a student has one or more faculty advisors.
 Generally speaking, students in this program form strong bonds with their advisors.